Effects of climate change: Highly affected sectors

 Climate change has a bigger impact on economic sectors directly affected by weather than on other sectors.
 It heavily affects agriculture, fisheries and forestry.
 It also affects the tourism and energy sectors.
 Agriculture and forestry have suffered economic losses due to droughts and extreme heat.
 If global warming goes over 1.5 °C, there may be limits to how much tourism and outdoor work can adapt.

 In the energy sector, thermal power plants depend on water to cool them.
 Climate change can increase the likelihood of drought and fresh water shortages.
 Higher operating temperatures make them less efficient.
 This reduces their output.
 Hydropower is affected by changes in the water cycle such as river flows.
-Diminished river flows can cause power shortages in areas that depend on hydroelectric power.
-Brazil relies on hydroelectricity.
-So it is particularly vulnerable.
+Diminished river flows can cause power shortages in areas and countries that depend on hydroelectric power.
 Rising temperatures, lower water flow, and changes in rainfall could reduce total energy production by 7% annually by the end of the century.
 Climate change affects oil and natural gas infrastructure.
 This is also vulnerable to the increased risk of disasters such as storms, cyclones, flooding and rising sea levels.

 Global warming affects the insurance and financial services sectors.
 Insurance is an important tool to manage risks.
 But it is often unavailable to poorer households.
 Due to climate change, premiums are going up for certain types of insurance, such as flood insurance.
 Poor adaptation to climate change further widens the gap between what people can afford and the costs of insurance, as risks increase.
 In 2019 Munich Re said climate change could make home insurance unaffordable for households at or below average incomes.

 It is possible that climate change has already begun to affect the shipping sector by impacting the Panama Canal.
 Lack of rainfall possibly linked to climate change reduced the number of ships passing through the canal per day, from 36 to 22 and by February 2024, it is expected to be 18.